tellary/tellary.github.io/posts/2024-09-08-money-split.md

 I'm not an expert in UX and am looking to collaborate with a UX engineer to improve the interface.

-Also, I'm plan to explore [Material Tailwind](https://www.material-tailwind.com/docs/html/installation)  to improve the UI and make the web version more mobile-friendly.
+Also, I plan to explore [Material Tailwind](https://www.material-tailwind.com/docs/html/installation)  to improve the UI and make the web version more mobile-friendly.

 I don't have immediate plans to create native iOS or Android applications.
 But I will create a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview)/[WebView](https://developer.android.com/reference/android/webkit/WebView) based distributions for iOS and Android once the UX is improved and the interface is mobile friendly.